Counsellors & Therapists

 If you have long distances to travel I am happy to discuss Skype for some sessions.
 Trauma work needs to be face to face.

-I will provide CPD and Training for therapists in 2016.
+I will provide CPD and Birth Trauma Counselling Training for therapists in 2017/2018.
 See website.
-Enquiries for One off and additional supervision for birth trauma are welcome.
+Enquiries for Supervision sessions for Birth Trauma counselling are welcome..

 Raquel Correia, Consultant Clinical Psychologist